 I had the opportunity to create a business identity for my daughters' new business which opened in August 2017.
 All in all, it was a bit of fun creating something completely new and different.
 I especially enjoyed designing her new vehicle which was completed just this week (June 2018).
 Thanks to David from Moa Signcraft for the help in putting it all together.
 Have a look at the pictures and give me some feedback if you wish, which you can do on my facebook page [ https://www.facebook.com/Matrix-Typography-Ltd-214521938564112/?ref=bookmarks ]

-One of my recent clients wanted me to design a logo for his construction company.
+Maitai Construction wanted me to design a logo for their company.
 It began with a simple logo using the font Antique Olive.
 Then came the business cards, folders and then two big vehicles.
 This project had a fun factor similar to the Wild Flower images above.

-The reversed logo below was for work vehicles.
-Images of those will appear soon.
+The reversed logo below was for the work vehicles.

-I also do my own photography.
-If you want some products shots or images for your specific project, give me a call.
+I am also a keen photographer.
+If you want some product shots or images for your specific project, give me a call.

 More to come.
 Drop in any time.
 Hope you enjoyed the visual tour.